hashicorp/design-system/website/docs/components/alert/partials/content/content.md

   <A.Link::Standalone @icon="arrow-right" @iconPosition="trailing" @color="secondary" @text="Standalone link" @href="#" />
 </Hds::Alert>

-If linking within the Alert description, use the `secondary` [Inline Link](/components/link/inline) as the default.
+Within the Alert description, use the `secondary` [Inline Link](/components/link/inline) as the default link color.
 A common use case for this is when linking to multiple resources.

 <Hds::Alert @type="inline" @color="warning" as |A|>
   <A.Title>Links in the description</A.Title>